310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% bubble Souma v2 %}
 Pardon me.
 Are you here, Buchou-dono?

 Wha—!?
-What on earth—The clubroom has been turned into an aquarium…?
+What on earth — The clubroom has been turned into an aquarium…?
 {% endbubble %}

 {% bubble Kanata past %}